 Huh, why?
 Well, now that Windows Terminal exists, I’d recommend that instead 1000%.
 Even though not currently complete, it is getting there quickly and much better than a “souped up Yugo.”

 So, now all the top/extant computing platforms support ANSI escape sequences, again!
 What’s old is new… err, again.
 Add in Unicode, hyperlinks, and millions of colors and it’s now better than ever.

 We need great command-line/TUI tools and that’s where

 That’s the way, uhh huh, uhh huh, I like it…

 In the Python world, there hasn’t been easy-to-use support for terminal sequences in the standard library, beyond curses and termios (which mildly overlap in functionality with this package and themselves).

 Those are low-level interfaces however, focused on “full screen” terminal apps and tty control respectively, while continuing to abstract hardware that now only exists in museums.

-The ANSI standard may have won, but styling a text snippet here and there or setting a title without a bunch of ugly C-style function calls was thought too… trivial perhaps.
+The ANSI standard may have won, but styling a text snippet here and there or setting a title without a bunch of ugly C-style function calls was thought too… trivial perhaps?

 Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it is:

-Not installed on Windows
+Not available or installed on Windows